iiasa/rime/README.md

 ### `rime_functions.py`
 Contains the key functions that can be used to process data.

+### `utils.py`
+A collection of helper functions related to data processing, used within functions and as standalone, if needed.

 ### `process-config.py`
 A script to host a large number of configurable settings for running the software on datasets.